 Holiday meals are some of the best parts of the season, and are a wonderful way to celebrate!
 But without proper planning, food waste can become a huge consequence – as can waste from disposables like plastic plates and cups.

 When it comes to serving food, we suggest using reusable plates, silverware, and cups.
 While it might make cleanup a bit longer, you’re saving tons of resources that tend to go into single-use dinnerware.

 - Let your guests help you clean by setting up stations!

 - Have a trash can visible for leftovers that can’t be saved (or compost bin, if you are able to compost!), and a bin or bucket (or the sink if available!) they can put their cleared plates and silverware in for further washing.

-- If you would prefer to go the disposable route, opt for compostable plates and dinnerware they are a lot more sustainable than single-use plastic alternatives.
+- If you would prefer to go the disposable route, opt for compostable plates and dinnerware that are a lot more sustainable than single-use plastic alternatives.